cookiecutter/cookiecutter/README.rst

 * `cookiecutter-complexity`_: A cookiecutter for a Complexity static site with Bootstrap 3.
 * `cookiecutter-reveal.js`_: A cookiecutter template for reveal.js presentations.
-* `cookiecutter-tumblr-theme`_: A cookiecutter for a Tumblr theme project with GruntJS as concatination tool.
+* `cookiecutter-tumblr-theme`_: A cookiecutter for a Tumblr theme project with GruntJS as concatenation tool.

 .. _`cookiecutter-complexity`: https://github.com/audreyr/cookiecutter-complexity
 .. _`cookiecutter-reveal.js`: https://github.com/keimlink/cookiecutter-reveal.js